GCX-HCI/ThirtyInch/README.md

 Requires to be a `void` method.
 Works only for `TiView` interfaces implemented by "Android Views" (`TiActivity`, `TiFragment`).

+Enabled by default, can be disabled with the `TiConfiguration`

 ##### @DistinctUntilChanged

-When calling this method the `View` receives no duplicated (equal) calls.
+When calling this method the `View` receives no duplicated calls.
-When the View received a parameter and gets called again with the same parameter (equals) the call gets swallowed.
+The View swallows the second call when a method gets called with the same (hashcode) parameters twice.

 Usecase:
 The Presenter binds a huge list to the `View`.
 The app loses focus (`onSleep()`) and the exact same Activity instance gains focus again (`onWakeUp()`).